-29: Somehow you manlast few yards and slump through the archway.
+29: Somehow you manage to drag yourself the last few yards and slump through the archway.
 The coldness is presumably a magical effect restricted to the last room, for after a few minutes you stop shivering.
 Rubbing the circulation back into your sword-hand, you look around you.
 Turn to 18.